Chronic Pelvic Pain Syndrome/ Chronic Prostatitis

 However, the human body will react to pain by trying to protect the painful area, irrespective of whether the signal is due to a genuine injury or an abnormality in the nervous system.
 If the pain experience is prolonged, these protection mechanisms become entrenched.
 In the longer term, the changes in posture and muscular function can lead to secondary pain problems, resulting in increased disability and worsening of the pain condition.

 The Challenges of Treating Chronic Pelvic Pain Syndrome

 Most patients suffering from CPPS have tried various treatments, usually with little success.
 Because there are no clear treatment protocols, CPPS presents a challenge for both patients and physicians.

-The most common pharmaceutical treatment options CPPS have not proved very effective in alleviating pain.
-Even prolonged treatment with antibiotics, and an anti-inflammatory agent, or, alternatively an alpha-blocker, seldom results in rapid resolution of the symptoms, and is commonly completely ineffective and importantly some of these medications have significant side-effects.
+The most common pharmaceutical treatment options CPPS have not proven very effective in alleviating pain.
+Even prolonged treatment with antibiotics and an anti-inflammatory agent or alternatively, an alpha-blocker, seldom results in rapid resolution of the symptoms and is commonly completely ineffective and importantly some of these medications have significant side-effects.

 Although there are no established treatments that consistently relieve symptoms, treatment options are improving.
 However, there have been few randomised controlled trials (RCTs) focusing on chronic prostatitis/CPPS, so more research is needed.

-As a result, primary and in many cases secondary care doctors are usually reluctant to treat patients suffering from CPPS, which results to significant patient dissatisfaction.
+As a result, primary and in many cases secondary care doctors are usually reluctant to treat patients suffering from CPPS, which results in significant patient dissatisfaction.

 International Andrology Treatment Protocol for Chronic Pelvic Pain Syndrome